 If you only opened the email, delete it and report it.
-If you clicked the link but did not run the MSI, remove the download and clear the browser download history.
-If you ran ScreenConnect.ClientSetup.msi, disconnect the computer from the network, remove the unexpected ScreenConnect client, scan for persistence, and change passwords from a clean device.
+If you clicked the link but did not run the ZIP or MSI, remove the download and clear the browser download history.
+If the fake document page asked for an email password instead of downloading software, compare it with the SecureDocs Document Delivery email scam and focus first on mailbox recovery.
+If you extracted AdobeAcrobatInstaller.zip or ran ScreenConnect.ClientSetup.msi, disconnect the computer from the network, remove the unexpected ScreenConnect client, scan for persistence, and change passwords from a clean device.

 What This Fake Acrobat Sign Email Looks Like

 The lure borrows the trust of document-signing workflows.
-It may use an Adobe Acrobat Sign display name, a secure-document subject, and wording about a contract project or business collaboration.
-The risky part is not the idea of an e-signature request by itself; it is the chain from the button to a software installer.
+It may use an Adobe Acrobat Sign display name, a secure-document subject, or wording about a contract project, business collaboration, or procurement request.
+The risky part is not the idea of an e-signature request by itself; it is the chain from the button to a fake viewer, ZIP archive, or software installer.

 Example Of The Fake Email Wording